ayush-2810/AI-Flappy-Bird/README.md

 # AI-Flappy-Bird

-This is a repository of flappy bird game AI using **NEAT**(NeuroEvolution of Augmenting Topologies) library.
+This is a repository of flappy bird game made in AI using **NEAT**(NeuroEvolution of Augmenting Topologies) library.